Downtown Loop (Kansas City)

 The Downtown Loop (nicknamed the Alphabet Loop) is a complex layout of highways in Downtown Kansas City, Missouri involving 24 exits, four Interstate Highways, four U.S. Highways, and numerous city streets.
 Each exit is numbered 2 and suffixed with every letter of the alphabet except I and O (to avoid confusion with the numbers 1 and 0).
 The circumference of the loop is just over 4 miles.
-Development is underway to add a dome cap, topped with South Loop Park.
+Development is underway to add a dome cap, topped with Luminary Park.